Tw1ddle/Blind-Crossword-3D/README.md

 Blind Crossword 3D is free and accessible 2D and 3D crossword puzzle game designed for blind and partially sighted players.

-Created to accompany a series of crossword-themed [wall calendars](http://www.calendarpuzzles.co.uk/) by Eric Westbrook.
+Created to accompany a series of crossword-themed [wall calendars](http://www.calendarpuzzles.co.uk/) by Eric Westbrook and colleagues.

 ## Features
  * Solve over 30 cryptic three-dimensional crossword puzzles.